Symptoms Of Poor Digestion (IBS)

 Normally, when we eat and drink, we really shouldn't hear from our food again, until we have to use the restroom.
-A little gas is normal, but constant bloating, frequent BMs (more than 2 a day), constipation (missing at least 1 day) and other digestive symptoms are not!
+A little gas here and there is normal, but constant bloating, frequent BMs (more than 2 a day), constipation (missing at least 1 day) and other digestive symptoms are not!

 Natural Remedies For IBS